axense234/Users-PSQL-API/README.md

 Used the "pg" package in order to create a postgresql client with options that match my local postgresql database.Had a lot of fun with the queries and data manipulation to make things actually work.

-Also the documentation for this project was pretty enjoyable to create aswell.
+Also the documentation for this project was pretty enjoyable to create as well.

 ## Getting Started

 ### Dependencies

+- Git installed on your machine
+- Docker installed on your machine(optional)
+- A PostgreSQL DB(cloud, local, container)
-- check package.json for details
+- Check package.json for other dependencies
-- you might also want your own postgresql database

 ### Installing